Architecture of Birmingham: High Victorian architecture

 Wealthy landowners saw business opportunities as a result of the arrival of the railways in Birmingham.
 One such land owner, Isaac Horton, commissioned Thomson Plevins to design a hotel for Colmore Row.
 The result was the Grand Hotel which was completed in 1875 in the French Renaissance-style.
 The hotel was altered and extended in 1876, 1891 and 1895 but is now empty, and was saved from demolition when it was granted Grade II listed status in May 2004.
 Another Plevins hotel for Isaac Horton is the Midland Hotel (now the Burlington Hotel) on New Street.
 Horton constructed hotels next to railway stations to maximise trade and made them attractive to visitors decorating them lavishly on the inside as well as on the exterior.
 Other transport improvements in the town improved the quality of life as well as the provision of commercial space in the town.

-The city has several Victorian green men (or foliate heads) which consist of unusual human heads, carved of stone with vegetation growing out of their faces.
+The city has several Victorian Green Man (or foliate heads) sculptures which consist of unusual human heads, carved of stone with vegetation growing out of their faces.

 In the late 19th century, James & Lister Lea became prolific designers of public houses in Birmingham.
-They designed The Woodman (1896-7), the Swan and Mitre (1899), The White Swan (1900), The Anchor Inn (1901) and The City Tavern (1901).
+They designed The Woodman (1896-97), the Swan and Mitre (1899), The White Swan (1900), The Anchor Inn (1901) and The City Tavern (1901).
 Many of these pubs are now listed buildings and were built of red brick and terracotta.